Why I Come Back to Erlang

 node.js

 Some months ago, I learned Erlang and wrote a poker game with it.
-While I’m using it, its strange syntax drives me to crazy.
-The most sweet syntax I’ve ever seen is in coffee script.
-So in the next game I wrote (also a poker game), I tried to use Node.js with coffee script.
+While I’m using it, its strange syntax drives me crazy.
+The sweetest syntax I’ve ever seen is in CoffeeScript.
+So in the next game I wrote (also a poker game), I tried to use Node.js with CoffeeScript.
 But after the basic features are implemented, I came back to Erlang.
 Here is why.

-While the coffee project comes big, it is very difficult to maintain.
-You don’t know what’s in an object because the members in it could be changed in any time.
-There is no declarations in the code, so you must write many comments if you want things to be clear.
+When the CoffeeScript project becomes large, it is very difficult to maintain.
+You don’t know what’s in an object because the members in it could be changed at any time.
+There are no declarations in the code, so you must write many comments if you want things to be clear.

-Coffee-script has no type.
-I thought the language without type is easy to use at some months ago.
-But after that, I think language with type is easy to maintain.
+CoffeeScript has no type.
+I thought the language without type was easy to use some months ago.
+But after that, I think languages with types are easy to maintain.
 And it is more friendly to IDEs and editors so that you can write code faster and find out your errors earlier.

-Erlang is a dynamic type language, too.
-But it comes with a very flexible type system and the code could be checked with dialyzer.
-(Though I prefer to write type informations in the code instead of in the optional -spec
+Erlang is a dynamically typed language, too.
+But it comes with a very flexible type system and the code can be checked with Dialyzer.
+(Though I prefer to write type information in the code instead of in the optional -spec

 .)